Do You Know What Your Prospects Are Really Thinking?

 Yes, that’s right.
 Your prospects – no matter how motivated they are – are coming to the virtual table with a chip on their shoulder.
 Like the person burned by too many bad dates (you dated that person too?), they want you to prove to them how you’re not just like all the others.

 But the problem is, just like in the dating example, you have no idea what the “others” did to your prospect.
 She’s not coming to you and saying, “Here’s what happened to me – and I’m expecting you to pull the same stuff.”

 Here’s what a prospect may be thinking…

 …The last PR company I worked with took my 10K and didn’t generate a dime in buzz.
 How can you help me?

 …The last time I bought something online, the package arrived late, and the company overcharged me for shipping.
 Will you do the same thing?

 …The last time I hired a writer, he copied an article from Wikipedia and tried to pass it off as original content.
 How do I know that I’ll get what I’m promised?

 …These prices seem high.
-Are your services really worth it, or are you overpriced?
+Are your services worth it, or are you overpriced?

-Think about your own buying behavior.
+Think about your buying behavior.
 Do you jump into a new purchase willy-nilly, buying from the first vendor in the search results?
-Or do you carefully compare Websites, send exploratory emails and check reviews so you can work with the right company?
+Or do you carefully compare sites, send exploratory emails and check reviews so you can work with the right company?